kkga/kkga/pages/stampsy.md

 ## Stampsy web, 2014

-Worked as a designer (and partly as a front-end engineer) at Stampsy — a web platform for sharing and discovering visual stories.
+Worked as a designer (and partly as a front-end engineer) at Stampsy--a web platform for sharing and discovering visual stories.
 I designed the product and built a modular CSS architecture behind it.